Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/01_General.md

 # General information

 The *Actindo Core1 Platform* offers a comprehensive solution for efficient digital unified commerce.
-It is an API-first, head less and cloud-native Digital Operations Platform (DOP) based on microservices.
+It is an API-first, head less, and cloud-native Digital Operations Platform (DOP) based on microservices.
 The platform enables you to digitize your eCommerce processes by easily orchestrating them, from order creation, processing of orders and payments/invoices to shipping and returns management.
 If necessary, you can adapt these processes and workflows to new requirements at any time.
 *Actindo's Digital Operations Platform* streamlines and automates business processes and provides a centralized system to manage and optimize them.
 It offers you quick and easy integration of new business models into an existing IT landscape.